What Are the Symptoms of Low Testosterone (Deficiency)?

 - Are you relating well with people around you?

-- Are you being loving to your lover or life partner?
+• Are you able to pay attention when someone talks to you? • Are you loving to your lover or life partner?

 - Are you able to pay attention when someone talks to you?

-Note that several of the above-mentioned problems can be caused by many other issues unrelated to low testosterone.
-Depression, anxiety, stress, medications and/or sleep disorders can cause nine of those 10 symptoms (decrease in height would be the only item unrelated to anything but bone loss or back surgery).
+Several of the abovementioned problemscan be caused by many other issues unrelated to low testosterone.
+Depression, anxiety, stress, medications, and sleep disorders can cause nine of those ten symptoms (a decrease in height would be the only item unrelated to bone loss or back surgery).
 This questionnaire is not a perfect predictor of low testosterone and should not replace tests for testosterone blood levels.

 The benefit of this questionnaire is that it may encourage some men to seek medical advice.
 Then they can get their testosterone checked and have a physical examination to help determine whether they are indeed hypogonadal.